Pixel Watch 5 Leaks: Every Rumour Tracked and What Google Actually Shipped

 • 29 June 2026: FCC certification published.
 All four models confirmed with LTE, Wi-Fi 6, Bluetooth, NFC, UWB, and satellite emergency calling (LTE NTN bands 23 and 255).
 Anomaly flagged: all four variants show LTE, departing from Google’s previous Wi-Fi-only tier.
 Typo fixed in lede.

 • 4 June 2026: Hub created.
 Pixel Watch 5 prototype photographed after being found on the seabed near St. Martin.
-BIS certification listing confirms four model numbers, two sizes, two connectivity trims.
+BIS certification listing confirms four model numbers, two sizes, and two connectivity trims.
 Google Health app confirmed as launch platform.
 Processor, display, and bezel rumours added.

-Last Updated on 29 June 2026 by the5krunner
+Last Updated on 13 August 2026 by the5krunner

 My favourite kit and nutrition

 • Injinji – Runners protect your toes.
 Avoid discomfort and minor injury.
-Run more. run faster.
+Run more.
+Run faster.
 I use them.

-• Garmin 90-degree charging adapter — the small adapter that keeps your charging cables tidy.
-Essential for race day.
+• Garmin 90-degree charging adapter — A small keyring adapter you can use anywhere.
+Essential when away.
 I use one.

 • Garmin charging puck — the fastest and most reliable way to top up your Garmin before a session.
 I use one.

-• Ravemen FR300 — front light that mounts directly under your Garmin or Wahoo head unit.
+• Ravemen FR300 — Front light that mounts directly under your Garmin or Wahoo head unit.
 Keeps your bars clean and your beam pointed where it matters.
 I use one.

-• Body Glide – The Blue anti-chafe stick that all swimmers and many runners use.
+• Body Glide – The blue anti-chafe stick that all swimmers and many runners use.
 I use it.

-• Maurten — the race nutrition trusted by elite athletes.
-Gels and drink mix engineered to be easy on the stomach.
+• Maurten — The race nutrition trusted by elite athletes.
+Gels and drink mixes engineered to be easy on the stomach.
 I use them.

-• Garmin Varia RTL515 — radar rear light that alerts you to vehicles approaching from behind.
-Pairs with your Edge or Garmin watch.
+• Garmin Varia RTL515 — A radar rear light that alerts you to vehicles approaching from behind.
+Pairs with your Edge or Wahoo.
 I use this model.

-• Favero Assioma Pro RS2 — the power meter pedals most serious cyclists end up choosing.
+• Favero Assioma Pro RS2 — The power-meter pedals most serious cyclists choose.
 Accurate, easy to move between bikes.
 I use this model.

 Reader-Powered Content